 You can get a personal home improvement loan regardless of whether you have home equity or not—it’s an unsecured loan, which means your signature, good credit, and proof of income are all you need to qualify.

-Most lenders will loan you up to $35,000 ($40,000 with some lenders), at a fixed interest rate that generally ranges between 10% and 20%.
-It’s a simple and painless application process; most people are approved in under 24 hours and get their money in just a couple of days.
+Most lending partners will loan you up to $35,000 (up to $100,000 with some lenders).
+It’s a simple and painless process; most approved applicants are funded within 1-3 days.
 And unlike a home equity loan where you can spend thousands in application costs and fees, you’ll only pay a simple loan origination fee once your loan is disbursed.

 When do personal home improvement loans make sense?
 When you need a fairly large sum of money to finish your basement and you need reliable monthly payments to make your budget work.
 They’re also a great choice when you lack adequate equity in your home to complete the work—or you don’t want to put your home at risk with a home equity loan.